bnm3k/mem/README.md

 version exhibits a _stride-1_ pattern - the best-case for spatial locality.
 The column-by-column version exhibits a _stride-N_ pattern, the larger N is the more spatial locality decreases.

-## TODO: struct of arrays verses array of structs

-TODO

-Also andrew video

 ## Key Takeaways so Far